• about

 • contact

-A year after Archer introduced the wet-plate process, gentleman scientist Sir John Hershel discovered a simpler iron-based process that created permanent photographic images in a range of rich blues: the cyanotype.
+In 1842, gentleman scientist Sir John Hershel discovered a straightforward iron-based process that created permanent images in a rich range of blues: the cyanotype.
+It was one of the first photographic processes—the same one architects later used to make their blueprints.

-Anna Atkins, a pioneering female photographer, began experimenting with Hershel's formula soon after to craft gorgeous, otherworldly photograms with algae, feathers, ferns, and water plants, publishing the first photography book in 1843.
+Soon after the discovery, Anna Atkins, a pioneering female photographer, began experimenting with Hershel’s formula to craft otherworldly photograms with algae, feathers, ferns, and water plants, publishing the first photography book in 1843.